Edmund Kalau

 Edmund J. Kalau (9 July 1928 – 8 January 2014) was a German aviator, missionary, and pastor.
-He was a member of the Hitler Youth during his childhood prior to his conversion to Christianity.
+Initially an atheist and member of the Hitler Youth, he converted to Christianity after encountering a Russian doctor following World War II.
 As an adult, Kalau served as a missionary in Micronesia with his wife, Elizabeth.
 They founded the Pacific Missionary Aviation (PMA) to facilitate air travel throughout Micronesia.

 Biography

 Early life and World War II

 Kalau was born on 9 July 1928 in East Prussia.
 At the age of 10 he joined the Hitler Youth, and went on to attend Hitler Youth Leadership High School and the Hitler Youth Flying Corps.
 After World War II, he encountered a Russian doctor who converted him from atheism to Christianity.

 During his life, Kalau studied anthropology at the Philadelphia University, and earned a U.S. pilot's license and mechanics license at Peterborough Flying School.

 Missionary work

 In 1950 Kalau entered the Theological Seminary of Liebenzell Mission to begin a four-year training to become a missionary.
 He married Elisabeth Grünewald on 15 October 1954.
 He was ordained in 1954 and trained in Schooley's Mountain, New Jersey and at the Nyack Missionary College.

 Kalau and his wife arrived in Palau in January 1956.
 Kalau established a Lutheran Servicemen's Center in Anigua, Guam in the late 1950s, which eventually developed into the Lutheran Church of Guam.
 After three years on Palau, they joined Johannes Aigesiil and his wife to serve on Yap.
 As part of an effort to fight alcoholism on Yap, Kalau helped construct a youth center.